Gasometer Oberhausen: Decommissioning and adaptive reuse

 In 1977, the Gasometer underwent refurbishment at a cost of 3.5 million Deutsche Mark.
 By the late 1980s, declining demand for stored gas—due to the closure of coking plants and competition from cheaper natural gas—rendered the facility obsolete.
 Owned by Ruhrkohle AG, it was decommissioned in 1988.

 Debates over its demolition or repurposing culminated in a 1992 Oberhausen City Council vote, which narrowly approved its acquisition (by a one-vote margin) for conversion into an exhibition space.
 This decision aligned with the development of the adjacent CentrO shopping mall and the Internationale Bauausstellung Emscher Park initiative.
 Ownership transferred to the city, with Ruhrkohle AG contributing 1.8 million Deutsche Mark to offset demolition cost savings.

 Conversion to cultural venue

 From 1993 to 1994, Deutsche Babcock AG oversaw the Gasometer's conversion.
 The pressure disc was permanently fixed at a height of 4.5 m, creating a 3000 m^{2} ground-level exhibition area.
 A primary exhibition space and 500-seat auditorium were installed atop the disc, while elevators and staircases provided access to a rooftop viewing platform.
 The renovation cost approximately 16 million Deutsche Mark.

+Exhibitions

+Fire & Flame (1994–1995)

+This exhibition documented the history of the coal and iron industry in the Ruhr area and its societal impact.
+It attracted approximately 460,000 visitors.

+I Phoenix (1996)

+A contemporary art exhibition, I Phoenix drew 96,000 attendees.

+The Dream of Vision (1997)

+Focusing on the history of television, this exhibition explored the medium's cultural and technological evolution.

+Christo: The Wall (1999)

+Organized as part of the International Building Exhibition (IBA) Emscher Park at a cost of nearly 4 million Deutsche Mark, this installation by Christo and Jeanne-Claude featured a 68-meter-wide, 26-meter-high stack of 13,000 multicolored oil barrels weighing 234,000 kg.
+It drew 390,000 visitors.

+The Ball is Round (2000)

+Celebrating the centenary of the German Football Association, the exhibition chronicled football history and attracted 216,000 visitors.

+Blue Gold (2001-2002)

+Exploring the theme of water, the exhibition included 833,000 kg of sand and featured an installation by Paul Schütze: a 50-meter-high water cone in an artificial lake accompanied by video projections.

+Bill Viola: Five Angels for the Millennium (2003)

+A video installation by Bill Viola, this exhibition received 140,000 visitors.